UCF Communities Leadership Toolbox

 During the Event:

-• Council members will check-in every individual that attends the watch party.
+• Council members will check in every individual that attends the watch party using the Social Tables app.
+All council members should be trained to use Social Tables.

 • Greet guests as they arrive, engage with alumni and friends, promote other events and activities of the council.